This newsletter in English December 28th, 2007

 "I attach great importance to the work of European works councils"

-On October 23rd, 2007 the European Commission decided its work programme for the year 2008.
-Included is a revision of the EWC Directive as a priority named particularly (see report in the EWC News 3/2007).
-Which political course has to be expected by the European legislator within the next days and weeks?
-The editorial staff of the EWC News enquired more exactly with Social Commissioner Vladimír Špidla (photo) in Brussels.
+On 23rd October 2007 the European Commission decided its work programme for the year 2008.
+Included is a revision of the EWC Directive (see report in EWC News 3/2007), and explicitly identified as a priority.
+What policy choices are to be expected by the EU legislator in the coming days and weeks?
+The editors of EWC News asked Social Affairs Commissioner Vladimír Špidla (photo) in Brussels more precisely.

-Also the president of the European Commission José Manuel Barroso supported his determination for the revision of the EWC Directive on November 13th, 2007 in a speech in front of the European Parliament.
-The official text of the European Commission shall most likely be concluded for the consultation of the social partners in the middle of January 2008.
-The European Trade Union Confederation (ETUC) has already called an ad hoc meeting for January 17th, 2008 to discuss the new situation.
+Also the president of the European Commission José Manuel Barroso emphasized his determination for the revision of the EWC Directive on 13th November 2007 in a speech to the European Parliament.
+The official text for the consultation of social partners is expected to be decided by the European Commission in mid-January 2008.
+The European Trade Union Confederation (ETUC) has already convened an ad hoc meeting for 17th January 2008 to discuss the new situation.

 New EWC Directive: internal paper has been submitted to the EWC News

-As already indicated in the last few weeks the European Commission is going to fullfill important demands of the trade unions.
-Should the employers' federations remain at their rejection and absent themselves from the negotiations, the internal paper of the European Commission can be seen as a raw outline for the text of the new EWC Directive.
-The following points are contained in it:
+As already emerged in the last few weeks, the European Commission aims to meet key demands of the unions.
+If the employers' federations stick to their refusal and stay away from the negotiations, the internal paper of the European Commission will be regarded as rough draft of the text of the new EWC Directive.
+The following items are included:

-• Strengthening of the EWC information and consultation rights particularly in the context of enterprise restructurings and better possibilities to go to court
+• Strengthening of the information and consultation rights of the EWC, particularly in the context of corporate restructuring, and better remedies in court

-• Incentives to conclude Europe-wide agreements between EWC and central management on the social consequences of a restructuring (compensation agreement)
+• Incentives to promote Europe-wide agreements between EWC and central management on the social consequences of restructuring (compensation agreements)

-• Granting of additional work opportunities e.g. through a second EWC meeting per annum, the enforceable right to training courses, the right of all EWC members to access all subsidiaries in Europe
+• Allocation of additional work opportunities, for example by a second EWC meeting a year, the enforceable right to training, access rights for EWC members to all subsidiaries in Europe

-• Regulations for the solution of practical problems, e.g. in the event of mergers or the renegotiation of EWC agreements as well as at the first establishment of an EWC
+• Rules to solve practical problems, such as in the event of mergers or the renegotiation of EWC agreements and for the initial establishment of an EWC

-• Improvement in the interaction between national and European works councils particularly in the event of restructurings and through clear report duties of the EWC members in their countries of origin
+• Improving cooperation between national and European works councils, particularly in the event of restructuring, and clear reporting duties of the EWC members in their countries of origin.

-The European Commission is apparently determined to put these regulations into operation speedily.
-It will be exciting whether the employers' federations maintain their denial attitude and limit their own room to move with that.
-When the EWC Directive was passed in 1994 a solution for negotiations failed, because of the British employers while associations from Germany and other countries were quite open to a pragmatic solution with the trade unions.
-An EWC Directive negotiated between the social partners could for example provide for an equal arbitration board, which in case of disputes between EWC and central management is precedent to a complaint at court.
+The European Commission seems determined to put these regulations in force rapidly.
+It will be interesting to see whether the employers' federations maintain their denial and limit their scope by that.
+With the adoption of the EWC Directive in 1994 a negotiated settlement failed because of the British employers, while associations from Germany and other countries were open for a pragmatic solution with the trade unions.
+An EWC Directive negotiated between the social partners could, for example, provide for a joint arbitration board, which is preceded of a court action in case of disputes between EWC and central management.

-Within the last weeks a variety of European works councils has addressed in writing the European Commission again to stress the demand for a revision of the EWC Directive.
-Among them is the EWC of Alcatel-Lucent, which in 2006 had failed with its demand to renegotiate its EWC agreement due to the resistance of the central management (see report in the EWC News 3/2006).
-Below is a selection of the letters:
+In the last few weeks, again a huge number of European works councils have written to the European Commission to emphasize the demand for a revision of the EWC Directive.
+Among them is the EWC of Alcatel-Lucent, which had failed in 2006 with the demand to renegotiate its EWC agreement due to the resistance of central management.
+Here is another example:

-2. Basic rulings concerning the right to strike
+2. Fundamental rulings on the right to strike

-In December 2007 two basic rulings which concern the right to strike in the European single market were adjudicated by the European court of justice (ECJ) in Luxembourg within a few days.
-The judges decided on the cases Viking Line from Finland and Vaxholm from Sweden.
+In December 2007 the European Court of Justice (ECJ) in Luxembourg made two fundamental rulings within a few days which affect the right to strike in the European single market.
+The judges ruled on the cases Viking Line from Finland and Vaxholm from Sweden.

 Viking Line: Judges strengthen the European social model

-On December 11th, 2007, the ECJ decided that industrial action is permitted in defence of employees interests even then if it limits the enterprises’ right of establishment in the European single market.
-Though the strike mustn't be disproportionately, and must aim at the protection of employees rights.
-The safeguarding of a high social standard is for the good of public interest that is why the right of establishment of an individual enterprise must take second place behind it.
+On 11th December 2007, the ECJ decided that strike action to defend workers' interests is allowed even if it limits a company's right of freedom of establishment in the European single market.
+However, the strike may not be disproportionate and must aim at the protection of workers' rights.
+Ensuring a high social standard is a good of public interest and therefore the freedom of establishment of a single company has to stand back behind it.

-The cause is a quarrel between the Finnish shipping company Viking Line and the seafarers' trade union.
-In 2003 the shipping company had reregistered in Estonia a Baltic Sea ferry which runs between Helsinki and Tallinn and exchanged the crew to lower paid employees.
-The Finnish trade union could prevent an escape from the existing wage agreement by threat of industrial action and internationally coordinated boycott actions.
-Against this the shipping company applied for an interim injunction -- though not in front of a Finnish court but at the headquarters of the International Transportworkers' Federation (ITF) in London.
-The British judges requested a preliminary ruling of the ECJ in Luxembourg whether the right of establishment or the right to strike has to be more highly judged in the European single market (see report in the EWC News 2/2006).
+The cause is a dispute between the Finnish shipping company Viking Line and the sailors union.
+In 2003, the shipping company had re-flagged a Baltic Sea ferry, that operates between Helsinki and Tallinn, to Estonia and replaced the crew by lower-paid workers.
+The Finnish union could prevent an escape from the existing collective agreement by the threat of industrial action and internationally coordinated boycott actions.
+Against that the shipping company requested for an interim injunction -- however not in a Finnish court but at the headquarters of the International Transport Workers' Federation (ITF) in London.
+The British judges asked the ECJ in Luxembourg for a preliminary ruling on whether the freedom of establishment or the right to strike is to be valued higher in the European single market.

-This question is decided now.
-In the opinion of the ECJ it is the task of the courts of the EU Member States to judge the appropriateness of a strike in the individual case.
-In the case of Viking Line they withdrew the responsibility from the Finnish jurisdiction and assigned it to the British courts.
-Whether this is advantageous for the employees' side, it remains to wait.
+This question is now decided.
+According to the ECJ it is up to the courts of EU member states to judge the proportionality of the strike in each case.
+In the case of Viking Line, they removed the responsibility from the Finnish jurisdiction and transferred it to the British courts.
+Whether this is advantageous for the employees' side, it remains to be seen.

-The European Trade Union Confederation (ETUC) welcomed the verdict because it highly acknowledges the right of coalition including the right to strike.
-However it has to be critized that the judges had arranged for strict criteria for cross-border activities.
-The ETUC will check the reasons of the judgement exactly and examine the consequences for the industrial relations.
+The European Trade Union Confederation (ETUC) welcomed the ruling, because the right of collective action including the right to strike is given a high priority.
+However it has to be critized that the judges established strict criteria for cross-border activities.
+The ETUC will review the court's opinion exactly and examine the consequences for industrial relations.

-In the case of Vaxholm the decision was quite different.
-On December 18th, 2007, the ECJ judged, that the actions of the Swedish construction trade union were disproportionately against the Latvian enterprise Laval.
-In 2004 Laval errected school buildings in Vaxholm near Stockholm and paid its Latvian employees according to Latvian rates.
-Because the enterprise refused to follow the Swedish industry-wide collective agreement, the trade unions organized industrial action and boycott measures.
-The lawsuit which was triggered off by this went up to the Swedish labour court of justice which called in the ECJ.
-In a preliminary ruling it should be cleared whether industrial actions are permitted according to EU legislation to force foreign companies to follow the Swedish industry-wide collective agreement for foreign workers on Swedish soil (see report in the EWC News 4/2005).
+In the Vaxholm case the decision was quite different.
+On 18th December 2007, the ECJ ruled that the actions of the Swedish construction trade union against the Latvian company Laval were disproportionate.
+In 2004 Laval errected school buildings in Vaxholm near Stockholm and paid its Latvian employees the Latvian rates.
+Because the company refused to comply with the Swedish industry-wide collective agreement, the unions organized strikes and boycotts.
+The dispute was thus triggered by the Swedish Labour Court which switched to the ECJ.
+In a preliminary decision was to determine whether industrial action is allowed under EU law to force foreign companies to comply with Swedish collective agreements for foreign workers on Swedish soil.

-This question is also decided now.
-The judges confirmed the right to strike, but declared the actions taken against Laval as incompatible with the EU Posting Directive.
-The trade unions consider the verdict an attack on existing wage agreements and fear an amplified pay dumping.
-The European Trade Union Confederation (ETUC) expects amendments of the law as a result of this verdict in all EU countries which have transposed the Posting Directive.
+This question is now decided, too.
+Although the judges reaffirmed the right to strike, but declared the actions against Laval as incompatible with the EU Posting Directive.
+The unions regard the ruling as an attack on existing collective agreements and fear reinforced wage dumping.
+The European Trade Union Confederation (ETUC) expects legislative changes as a result of this ruling in all EU countries that have implemented the Posting Directive.

-The European trade union institute in Brussels had presented a study on the right to strike in 30 countries in March 2007.
-All EU countries as well as Norway, Iceland and Croatia are represented one by one.
-Which country specific unusual features, which restrictions have to be taken into account?
-Do special prerequisites for a strike have to be given?
+In March 2007, the European Trade Union Institute in Brussels presented a study on strike rules in 30 countries.
+All EU member states plus Norway, Iceland and Croatia are shown individually.
+What are the country-specific features, what restrictions are to be taken into consideration?
+Do special conditions have to be met for a strike?
 The study answers these questions.

 3. New EWC agreements